 This might be your – entirely reasonable – concern about paying for a funeral that might not take place until many years have passed.

-To safeguard the money you paid and to support the guarantee of services being delivered as agreed, reputable funeral plan providers – that is to say, those recognised and regulated by the Funeral Planning Authority (FPA) – transfer the funds to an entirely independent trust in your name.
+To safeguard the money you paid and to support the guarantee of services being delivered as agreed, reputable funeral plan providers – that is to say, those recognised and regulated by the Funeral Planning Authority (FPA) or a similar organization elsewhere – transfer the funds to an entirely independent trust in your name.

 Other providers might instead apply the funds to the purchase of a whole of life insurance policy, which pays out a guaranteed lump sum settlement when you die.